REFERENCE COMPONENTS

 OTHER INTERESTING PHONO STAGES

-I am unsatisfied with the "selection" of separate phono stages listed below.
+I have generally been unsatisfied with the "selection" of separate phono stages listed below.
 In the current market, the consumer appears generally to have a choice of either low-quality models that are very cheap, or high-quality (not state-of-the-art) units that are usually overpriced.

 For me, the "Ideal Phono Stage" would be totally self-sufficient, which means it could drive, by itself, an entire audio system dedicated to a phono front-end source, without any need for further pre-amplification (a line-stage).
 My own (modified) preamplifier is, in effect, the end result of my unsuccessful effort to find such an ideal model in the audio market place.